LSanten/LSanten.github.io/_mms-md/MCGILCHRIST2021-VID.md

 title: "Mcgilchrist2021 vid"
 ---

-# Notes of Video: Our Unmaking of the World - and the return to being
+# Notes for Video: Our Unmaking of the World - and the return to being
+*This is a collection of notes for a video interview for McGilchrist's book "Unmaking of the World and the return to being. (contact me for the link)*

 - "if there is something wrong with the world right now, maybe it relates to how we think"
 - we have become mesmorized with a mechanistic, reductionist way of thinking of the left brain half